Yes, many free programs help senior citizens with home repairs. Learn where to find them, as the names are not always evident.

 Nonprofit organizations sometimes offer free home repairs for seniors.
 The funding comes from donors concerned about their health and safety, or they may receive government grants to finance their mission.

-Find charities near you that help with home repairs.
+Find local churches that help with home repairs.
 These private nonprofit organizations often prioritize handyman-type assistance for older adults on fixed retirement incomes.
 They dedicate some resources to health and safety issues, such as removing trip hazards and mitigating air quality problems.

 Medicare